kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

           ;; that gets initialized correctly when starting editing (stop-editing))))))
 ````
-While the above seems like there should be a better way, we see the same code in many TodoMVC solutions, probably for the reason documented in a comment above: an extraneous blur event when halting editing.
-We assure these are ignored by directly altering the DOM classlist instead of going through the mxWeb/Matrix lifecycle which would remove the "editing" class too late.
+While the above seems like there should be a better way, we see the same code in many TodoMVC solutions, probably for the reason documented in a comment above: browsers deliver an extraneous blur event when halting editing.
+We ensure these are ignored by directly altering the DOM classlist instead of going through the mxWeb/Matrix lifecycle which would remove the "editing" class too late.

 Finally, we have dropped in one last feature from the TodoMVC spec that makes little U/X sense but does let us demonstrate how me hacked around some unhelpful browser behavior, viz., overriding our own manipulation of a checkbox's checked status.
 ````clojure